CrissCCL/Temp_ControlMod/README.md

 > ⚠️ **Note:** This project is currently under updates.
 Features and hardware are subject to change.

 ## 📂 Contents
-- `/HardwareV2` → New Version schematic, Gerbers.
+- `/HardwareV2` → New Version schematic, Gerbers and BOM+POS for PCBA.
 - `/Hardware` → schematic, PCB, Gerbers.
 - `/control_temp_LC` → C code for Arduino.